God’s Heart For Children

-Jesus’ radical life of love is the clearest glimpse we have into the heart of God.
+Jesus’ unwavering life of love is the clearest glimpse we have into the heart of God.

-Everywhere Jesus went he broke down barriers in order to welcome in life and love.
-His message of forgiveness and mercy offered hope to the disenfranchised, broken-hearted, and hurting.
-Today, he continues to call each of us to himself through love.
+Everywhere Jesus went, he broke down barriers in order to bring light and life.
+His message of repentance, forgiveness, and mercy offered hope to the disenfranchised, broken-hearted, and hurting.
+Today, he continues to call each of us to himself through love and grace.

 One amazing way Jesus showed us God’s heart was through his love for children.
 In a cultural era when children were not seen as incredibly important, Jesus took the time to show us how God sees and loves them.